yavuzkaraca/bachelor-thesis/README.md

 ```

 ### Configuring Parameters
-- **Model Selection**: Only the "gpt-4o" model is currently invoked.
+- **Model Selection**: To change the model, adjust the model parameters in `llm_creator.py`.
+Also, only the "gpt-4o" model is currently invoked.
 To include LLaMA3, uncomment line 6 in `main.py`
 - **Output Directory**: Results are saved to the "out" directory.
 To change this, update the `output_base_dir` parameter in `pipeline.py`
 - **Prompt Selection**: Only the default prompt is used.
 To modify it, update the method called by the invoker in `pipeline.py`
 - **Dataset Processing**: The script processes all files in the dataset ending with "modified.pdf."
 To change this, edit line 25 in `dataset_loader.py`